Mitsubishi Materials Corporation

 • To meet the growing demand for recycling due to the increased amount of E-Scrap generated, enhance E-Scrap processing capacity by constructing a recycling yard and strengthening the system for efficiently recovering the trace elements in E-Scrap.

-• Enhance the functions of the Mitsubishi Materials E-Scrap Exchange (MEX) platform for E-Scrap trading to improve customer convenience and increase E-Scrap collection, thereby contributing to the creation of a recycling-oriented society.
+• Enhance the functions of the Mitsubishi Materials E-Scrap EXchange (MEX) platform for E-Scrap trading to improve customer convenience and increase E-Scrap collection, thereby contributing to the creation of a recycling-oriented society.

-Fiscal year ended March 2023 performance against target
+Fiscal year ended March 2024 performance against target

 E-Scrap processing capacity

-E-scrap processing capacity in the fiscal year ended March 2024 remained unchanged from the fiscal year ended March 2021 level at 160,000 tons.
+E-scrap processing capacity in the fiscal year ending March 2024 remained unchanged from the fiscal year ended March 2021 level at 160,000 tons.
 To reach our target processing capacity of 240,000 tons by the fiscal year ended March 2031, we constructed a new recycling yard at Onahama in the fiscal year ended March 2024 to increase receiving capacity.
-We plan to carry out construction to expand processing capacity at Naoshima in the fiscal year ended March 2027.
+We plan to carry out construction to expand processing capacity at Naoshima in the fiscal year ending March 2027.

 graph